MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 # Approving Pull Requests

+All changes to the `main` branch must be done through a pull request process to ensure that the changes are reviewed and approved.

 ## Obtaining the role

-Contributors with the **write** role can approve pull requests.
+Contributors with the **write** GitHub role can approve pull requests.
 A maintainer can assign this role to a contributor, as long as the contributor has demonstrated the following:

 * Must be part of the one of the Mixed Reality Toolkit's steering committee [affiliated organizations](https://github.com/MixedRealityToolkit/MixedRealityToolkit-MVG/blob/main/org-docs/STEERING-COMMITTEE.md).
 * Must have read and accepted the contributor guidelines.